India bought Pegasus spyware from Israel in 2017: New York Times

 India bought Israeli spyware Pegasus in 2017 as part of a $2-billion defence package, The New York Times reported on Friday.
 The military-grade spyware and a “missile system” were the “centrepieces” of the package, according to the report.

-In July, several media organisations across the world had reported on the use of Pegasus, which is produced by the NSO Group.
+In July, several media organisations across the world had reported on the use of Pegasus, which has been developed by the NSO Group.
 In India, The Wire had reported that 161 Indians were spied on using Pegasus.
 The list included lawyers, activists, politicians, journalists, and many more.

 The spyware can only be sold to “vetted governments”, NSO had said.